 Background.
-Unlike any other academic work we are aware of on p2p networks or Internet crime, this paper is based on data collected with the help of national and international law enforcement.
+This paper is based on data collected with the help of national and international law enforcement4.
 Starting in January 2009, we began deploying a set of forensic tools to investigators in the U.S. and internationally for online investigation of p2p CP trafficking.

-Prior to our collaborative efforts, the standard method for online CP investigation was to make isolated cases: Leads were not shared among agencies or officers, other than by phone or email.
+Prior to our collaborative efforts, the standard method for online CP investigation was to make isolated cases: leads were not shared among agencies or officers, other than by phone or email.
 Officers leveraged their own experience to prioritize suspects.

 Tools.
-Our suite of tools called RoundUp [14], has enabled seamless sharing of plain view observations of online CP and associated activities on various filesharing networks.
+Our suite of tools, called RoundUp [15], has enabled seamless sharing of plain view observations of online CP and associated activities on various filesharing networks.
 The shared data, collected in order to make these cases, provide each investigator with a longitudinal view of CP offenders and provide a method of triage for selecting targets for further investigation; and of course, the data enable this study.
 Because over 2,000 investigators have been trained on our tool to date, and because it is in use by hundreds of investigators daily, the aggregate set of observations we have used for this study is incredibly detailed.
 The tools are still in use, and currently, law enforcement execute approximately 150 search warrants nationwide per month based on data collected using our tools.
-We do not present search warrant or arrest data in this study.
+We do not, however, present search warrant or arrest data in this study5.

 Datasets.
 Our datasets, summarized in Table 1, include law enforcement observations from Gnutella and eMule p2p networks.
-The Gnutella and eMule datasets span a one-year period from October 1, 2010 to September 30, 2011.
+The Gnutella and eMule datasets span a one-year period from October 1, 2010 to September 18, 2011.
 Each record in these datasets corresponds to a law enforcement observation of a particular peer making available one or more FOI, and minimally contains date, time, IP address, application-level identifier, geographic location as determined by an IP geolocation database, and a file hash.